Industry Insights

 1. Reduce Wait Time Perception

 Actual wait time matters less than perceived wait time.
-Patients who are informed, engaged, and comfortable during a wait rate their experience significantly higher than patients left in the dark.
+Visitors who are informed and comfortable during a wait rate the experience significantly higher than visitors left in the dark.
+Typical comments you want to hear: β€œWait time was clearly communicated.”

 • Display estimated wait times on screens in waiting areas